sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 <!-- Why they are all bigger than 0.5?
 I agree they have to be 0.5 so we can expect the variance to increase but what happens when they go below 0.5 like with Gemma2-9b-it, then they should again decrease the variance but this is not what we observe.
-DRI: yeah, I'm not sure what the best way to present this is; Althoug Gemma2-9b-it does fall under 50% accuracy for P2, 1-accuracy on p2 is stil lower than accuracy on P1 (which is above 60%), so we are still in the same pattern of "increasign variance".
+@D: yeah, I'm not sure what the best way to present this is; Althoug Gemma2-9b-it does fall under 50% accuracy for P2, 1-accuracy on p2 is stil lower than accuracy on P1 (which is above 60%), so we are still in the same pattern of "increasign variance".
 It would have been good if the authors included e.g. Gemma results (or any that have <0.5 success prob on GSM8K/GSM-Symbolic).
 I think I'll  try to explain this in a footnote as I don't want to overcomplicate the exposision;

 Also, one other alternative explanation may be again related to the Beta-Bernoulli modelling of the question success probability.
 Remember how the variance was a lot narrower than expected for the Bernoulli & Binomial model, well now with increasing difficulty the probability of success for each question template becomes more equal (there are fewer easy, trivial questions perhaps), i.e. Beta-Bernoulli -> Bernoulli, so the variance increases and goes closer to the expected ranges for a Binomial distribution.
 Anyway, I cannot relate at all increasing variance with pattern-matching difficulties or "struggling reasoning capabilities" XD.